EU and Côte d’Ivoire Fisheries Partnership Agreement

 Sustainable Fisheries Partnership Agreements (SFPAs) ensure consistency between the EU’s Common Fisheries Policy and other European policies, better governance of fisheries, combating IUU fishing, integration of partner countries into the global economy, and sustainable use of partner country resources.
 See Sustainable Fisheries Partnership Agreements explained.

-The current Fisheries Partnership Agreement (FPA) between the European Union and Côte d’Ivoire was signed on 1 July 2007.
-It is part of the network of SFPAs available to EU operators in in West and Central Africa.
-The FPA provides fishing opportunities for EU vessels from Spain, France, and Portugal, targeting tuna and other highly migratory species.
+The current SFPA between the European Union and Côte d’Ivoire was renewed on 6 June 2025 (European Commission 2025).
+It is part of the network of SFPAs available to EU operators in West and Central Africa.
+The FPA provides fishing opportunities for EU vessels from France, Portugal, and Spain, targeting tuna and other highly migratory species.

 Resources

-- Evaluation Accompanying the document Recommendation for a Council Decision authorising the opening of negotiations on behalf of the European Union for a new Implementing Protocol to the Fisheries Partnership Agreement with the Republic of Côte d’Ivoire
+Evaluation accompanying the Recommendation for a Council Decision authorising the opening of negotiations on behalf of the European Union for a new Implementing Protocol to the Fisheries Partnership Agreement with the Republic of Côte d’Ivoire

-- Protocol on the implementation of the Fisheries Partnership Agreement between the European Union and the Republic of Côte d'Ivoire (2018-2024)
+Protocol on the implementation of the Fisheries Partnership Agreement between the Republic of Côte d’Ivoire and the European Community (2025-2029)

 Regulation 1380/2013 on the Common Fisheries Policy